English Placement Exam

 The exam consists of three parts: writing, reading and listening.
 The writing exam is a fifty minute essay on a general topic that is graded for content, organization, grammar, vocabulary and mechanics.
 One way to review for the writing exam is using the Internet. http://leo.stcloudstate.edu is a good site.
 Also Google “College Writing” or “Academic Writing” to see other school’s writing sites.
 Review the terms used in the grading criteria above and what they mean for college composition.

-The Accuplacer ESL Reading and Listening tests are both multiple choice, computer-adaptive tests which the student is able to complete at his/her own pace (there is no specific time limit for the reading and listening tests; most students complete both of the tests within 45 minutes to 1 1/2 hours).
+The Accuplacer ESL Reading and Listening tests are both multiple choice, computer-adaptive tests of 20 questions each, which the student is able to complete at his/her own pace (there is no specific time limit for the reading and listening tests; most students complete both of the tests within 45 minutes to 1 1/2 hours).

-Descriptions and practice questions for the computerized tests can be found here: http://media.collegeboard.com/digitalServices/pdf/accuplacer/accuplacer-sample-questions-for-students.pdf
+A description and practice questions for the ESL Reading tests can be found at http://media.collegeboard.com/digitalServices/pdf/accuplacer/accuplacer-sample-questions-for-students.pdf (on page 15)

-An itunes app is now available for $1.99 to prepare for Accuplacer reading and math tests.
-Although there is no specific ESL practice, using the Reading Comprehension and Sentence Skills portions of the app should be beneficial. http://itunes.apple.com/us/app/official-accuplacer-study/id479626721?mt=8
+An iTunes app is now available for $1.99 to prepare for Accuplacer reading and math tests.
+Although there is no specific ESL practice, using the Reading Comprehension and Sentence Skills portions of the app should may be helpful. http://itunes.apple.com/us/app/official-accuplacer-study/id479626721?mt=8

 NEW!!!
 Web-based Accuplacer practice is now available: http://accuplacerpractice.collegeboard.org.
 When setting up an account, you will need to follow the links to pay $2.99 online.
 Then an access code will be sent to the email you provide.
 Using that access code, you can enter the site.
 Again, though there are no practice sections for ESL, the Reading Comprehension and Sentence Skills portions would be of value for you.
 Math practice is also there.